 yescrypt is a password-based key derivation function (KDF) and password hashing scheme.
 It builds upon Colin Percival's scrypt.
 This implementation is able to compute native yescrypt hashes as well as classic scrypt.
+For a related proof-of-work (PoW) scheme, see yespower instead.

 Download (release notes, previous release notes, original release notes):